ibm-cloud-docs/openshift/getting-started.md

 * Deploy an app that uses an {{site.data.keyword.cloud_notm}} service.

 <br>
-For more information about deploying and routing network traffic to your apps, see the [OpenShift Developer Guide](https://docs.openshift.com/container-platform/3.11/dev_guide/index.html){: external}.
+For more information about working with your apps, see the [OpenShift developer activities](https://docs.openshift.com/container-platform/4.2/welcome/index.html#developer-activities){: external} documentation.